-I ventured out at rush hour, braving both choc-a-bloc artery roads and steep winding side roads.
+I ventured out at rush hour, braving both chockablock artery roads and steep winding side ones.
 Matters weren’t helped by the monstrous hire car that I drove for the first two weeks.
 It was a cumbersome, tank-weight car with squishy tyres and a put-put 2CV type engine.
-Going up hill felt like the car was desperately swimming against a rip tide.
+Going uphill felt like the car was desperately swimming against a rip tide.
 Did I mention it’s hilly?

 Determined not to turn tail and flee home just yet I went for round three.
 I headed to the supermarket and explored the floors above it where I found a bar, a hairdresser, a gym and a Gymboree (hooray).
 I signed Pickle up on the spot ensuring a regular weekly activity to look forward to and then went to buy groceries.
 As well as groceries I found a friend.
 Basically, I introduced myself to a complete stranger in the milk aisle on the basis that I heard her child speaking English.
 “Hi, are you British?
 We’re British.
 We’re new.”

 Rather than treating me like a deranged stalker, the nice lady turned out to be the best possible kind of friend at hand.
-She stopped for a chat, gave me her phone number and email address on a scrap of paper and invited me to a family fun day at the British Consulate.
+She stopped for a chat, gave me her phone number and email address on a scrap of paper and invited me to a an International Family Fun Day.
 A slightly stressful, but ultimately successful morning.

-As we arrived at the Fun Day a few days later (having assured Mr Incredible that the invitation was genuine and that I would be able to pick out my new supermarket friend in a crowd), our taxi driver darkly said “problem var” gesturing at the riot police gathering all around and helicopters circling overhead.
+As we arrived at the Fun Day a few days later (having assured my husband that the invitation was genuine and that I would be able to pick out my new supermarket friend in a crowd), our taxi driver darkly said “problem var” gesturing to the riot police gathering all about and helicopters circling overhead.